 Zagreb is Croatia's capital and largest city

+Start your great Croatian adventure in Zagreb, the capital.
 A gem of a European city, Zagreb is at once historic and new.
-It's filled with leafy green parks and gothic/neo-renaissance buildings, yet there's also modern shopping complexes, outdoor malls, and endless dining and drinking options.
-Consider heading out on a guided walking tour of the historic heart of the city.
-This involves walking from the main square to Zagreb's Upper Town and passing through local markets before reaching St. Mark's Square.
+It's filled with leafy green parks and Gothic/neo-Renaissance buildings, yet there are also modern shopping complexes, outdoor malls, and endless dining and drinking options.
+On arrival, a private driver will meet and transfer you to your hotel.
+Refresh and get ready to explore.
+Consider heading out on a guided walking tour of the historic heart of the city, taking you from the main square to Zagreb's Upper Town through local markets to St. Mark's Square.

-Day 2: Day Trip to Castles of the Zagorje Region
+Day 2: Day Trip to Zagorje Region Castles

 Trakošćan Castle

-Apart from castles, explore nearby old villages, like Kumrovec, where you'll find restored peasants' houses from the 19th century.
-These are great areas to browse local craft shops and enjoy some traditional country cuisine like grilled lamb, meat skewers, and veal stuffed with cheese and ham.
+Finally, explore the village of Kumrovec and its 19th-century restored peasants' houses.
+Here, you can browse local craft shops and enjoy traditional country cuisine like grilled lamb, meat skewers, and veal stuffed with cheese and ham.
 Kumrovec is most well known for being the birthplace of Marshal Josip Broz Tito, the communist revolutionary who was President of Yugoslavia from 1953 to 1980.

 Rovinj

-From Zagreb, you'll make the scenic drive west to Rovinj, stopping first for lunch in the coastal town of Opatija.
+After breakfast, collect a rental car and begin the scenic drive west to Rovinj, stopping first for lunch after two hours in the coastal town of Opatija.
 A popular tourist destination since the 19th century, Opatija is known for its Mediterranean climate and historic Habsburg-era buildings, remnants of its touristic past.
-Stroll along the famous Lungomare, a promenade that follows the Adriatic coastline before finding a restaurant for a bite to eat and a drink with a view that overlooks the Kvarner Gulf.
+Stroll along the famous Lungomare, a promenade that follows the Adriatic coastline, before finding a restaurant for a bite to eat and a drink with a view that overlooks the Kvarner Gulf.

-First, drive north to Grožnjan, a medieval hilltop town surrounded by terraced olive groves and vineyards.
-Once an important stronghold for the Venetians, the town's importance went into decline with the collapse of their empire (in the 18th-century).
-It wasn't until the sixties Grožnjan became what it is today: the town of artists.
-Lose yourself in the maze of narrow and cobblestoned streets, stopping to pop into one of the numerous art studios and galleries.
+After breakfast, set out for a full day exploring the rolling hills of Istria.
+You'll taste the best local olive oils and wine varieties and explore charming Croatian villages.
+First, drive 75 minutes north to Grožnjan, a medieval hilltop town surrounded by terraced olive groves and vineyards.
+Once an important stronghold for the Venetians, the town went into decline with the 18th-century empire collapse.
+In the 1960s, Grožnjan reemerged as an artist town.
+Lose yourself in the maze of cobbled streets, popping into art studios and galleries.

-Finally, drive south to explore Motovun, an ancient sleepy town located atop a 909-foot (277 m) hill.
+Then, continue 30 minutes to Oprtalj, a medieval fort town on the north side of the Mirna River valley.
+Oprtalj is home to traditional narrow streets, shops, and fine examples of Istrian and Venetian architecture, including the 16th-century St. George's Church and Venetian-style bell tower.
+Finally, drive south to Motovun, an ancient sleepy town located atop a 909-foot (277 m) hill.
 Its present appearance, with the city walls surrounding the center of the town, dates back to the Middle Ages.
-Sitting opposite Oprtalj on the southern side of the Mirna river, Motovun today hosts a popular film festival for one week in the summer.
 Sample local wines and enjoy a meal with truffles sourced from the nearby truffle-rich forests.

 Plan your trip to Croatia